Classroom activities and assignments

 College level examples for download

-- College or High School Level In-class Exercise for practicing the peace literacy skill of empathetic listening and reflecting on non-violence, prepared by Sharyn Clough
+- College Level In-class Exercise for practicing the peace literacy skill of empathetic listening and reflecting on non-violence, prepared by Sharyn Clough

-- College or High School Level Writing Topics based on Chappell's Road to Peace series, prepared by Krista Hensley
+- College Level Writing Topics based on Chappell's Road to Peace series, prepared by Krista Hensley

-- College or High School Level Assignment for US History Classes using Chappell's Soldiers of Peace, prepared by Krista Hensley
+- College Level Assignment for US History Classes using Chappell's Soldiers of Peace, prepared by Krista Hensley

 - College Level Assignment for English Comp using Chappell's Soldiers of Peace, prepared by Krista Hensley